lukeoliveira1/api-events/README.md

 # API Events
-This project is an API for event management with file uploads, integrating AWS services to send images to S3 and use RDS (Relational Database Service).
+This project is a Spring API for event management with file uploads, integrating AWS services to send images to S3 and utilize RDS (Relational Database Service).

 ## Key features: